mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 URL                                   http://192.168.11.221/cumulus_ztp.sh
 ```

-This clearly shows us that ZTP both picked up the correct url for the script, but also ran this with a successful result.
+This clearly shows us that ZTP both picked up the correct URL for the script, but also ran this with a successful result.

 ## Running Ansible Playbooks with Vagrant

 The above is all well and good, but if we ran the command `vagrant up` to provision our entire environment from scratch it wouldn't work.
-This is because we aren't running the above playbook on the ZTP guest during this provisioning (inbetween the creation of the ZTP and switch guest VM's).
+This is because we aren't running the above playbook on the ZTP guest during this provisioning (between the creation of the ZTP and switch guest VM's).

 To solve this we need to enter a `.vm.provision` block into our Vagrantfile, and because we're only doing this on the ZTP guest we'll only place this in the ZTP VM block: